ugent/Studieplekken/frontend/src/assets/md/user-manuals/man-student.en.md

 ## Penalty points

-Since 10 January 2021, the point system has been in place at block locations.
+Since 10 January 2021, the point system has been in place at Study Rooms.
 The points system includes several parameters to ensure study places are optimally used, including:

 - Late cancellation reservation (<24h): 20 points
 - Cancellation of reservation during scanning time: 25 points